 VLE Summer and Winter Upgrade Schedule

 We are currently testing and configuring the target release for the summer upgrade of the VLE, and this work will continue over the coming months.
 This release will include further improvements to the mobile device experience and responsive theme, in addition to increased system stability and reliability.
-The upgrade will also deliver a set of minor feature improvements and we will be providing further information on the specifics of the new release over the coming months.
+The upgrade will also deliver a set of minor feature and functionality improvements and we will be providing further information on the specifics of the new release over the coming months.
 This release will enable Blackboard Ally for all VLE sites unless your department informs PDLT otherwise.
 See About Blackboard Ally for more information on this.

 Please ensure that these dates are shared widely within your respective Department.
 If you are aware of any planned teaching and learning activities that are running during these upgrade periods, please contact the Programme Design and Learning Technology Team as early as possible at firstname.lastname@example.org and we will endeavour to find a solution for you.

 Advanced Notice of Panopto (Replay) Downtime – June 27th

 Due to an upgrade, Panopto, the vendor who supply the software for our Replay Service, will be unavailable for users between 19:00 and 22:00 on Saturday June 27th.

 Users should be forewarned that the service will be unavailable during this period.
 This includes access to Replay lecture captures within the ‘Replay Content’ tool link on Yorkshare VLE sites.

 We apologise in advance for any disruption to viewership this will cause.

 To support staff with the need to transfer to online teaching, we have developed a rolling programme of webinars in line with the advice from our guide on Transferring face-to-face teaching interventions to Online.
 This month we will be introducing the following new webinars: